Pokemon-Team-Planner/Pokemon-Team-Planner-Backend/readme.md

 SECRET=mysecret #Change this to a random 512-bit string (64 characters)
 ```
 5. run `npm run dev` or `npm start`

+## Contributing

+For now this is a Full Stack course project of mine.
+Maybe in the future I could accept contributions.
+Feel free to send me ideas or feedback though! :)

 ## Known issues (work in progress)